IMAGINE-Consortium/imagine/doc/source/design.rst

 design of IMAGINE first breaks the problem into two abstractions:
-:ref:`Fields`, which represent models of physical fields, and :ref:`Observables`, which represent both observational or mock data.
+:ref:`Fields`, which represent models of physical fields, and :ref:`Observables`, which represent both observational and mock data.

 New observational data are included in IMAGINE using the :ref:`Datasets`, which help effortlessly adjusting the format of the data to the standard